ZeroAvia

 ZeroAvia is a British/American hydrogen-electric aircraft developer.
-The company was founded in 2017 by Valery Miftakhov, who currently serves as the company CEO.
+The company was founded in 2017 by Valery Miftakhov, who served as the company CEO until May 26 2026.
 ZeroAvia is developing hydrogen-fueled powertrain technology aiming to compete with conventional engines in propeller aircraft, with an aim of zero-emission and lower noise.
 ZeroAvia expects to sell products by 2023 and demonstrate flights up to 500 mi in aircraft of up to 20 seats.
 According to the company, by 2026, ZeroAvia intends to fly an aircraft over 500 miles range in aircraft with up to 80 seats.

 History

 Piper PA-46

 In 2019, the company completed flight tests of the electrical aspects of the initial powertrain design, where it was later reported that an external hydrogen tank was fitted to a Piper Matrix.

 The company moved to a facility in Cranfield, England in 2020.
 Installation and test of the ZA250 hydrogen–electric powertrain in a six-seat Piper Malibu took place at Cranfield during 2020, culminating in an eight-minute first flight of the hydrogen-electric Malibu in September that year.
 It was the company's first commercial-scale hydrogen-electric-powered flight.
 In December 2020, the company was awarded £12.3 million, from the UK Government's ATI Programme, to develop a 19-seat hydrogen powered aircraft with a 350 mi flight to be completed by 2023.

 In March 2021, ZeroAvia launched development for a 2 MW hydrogen-electric powertrain for full-size regional aircraft.
 The following month, the company announced it would develop the HyFlyer II aircraft at Cotswold Airport.
 On 29 April 2021, ZeroAvia's hydrogen-powered Piper PA-46-350P demonstrator testbed crashed in a field during a flight from Cranfield.
 No one was seriously hurt in the accident, but the aircraft received substantial damage, losing its left wing, after it was forced to land following a power system test.
 Investigation revealed that when the battery was disconnected to test operation on the fuel cell alone, excessive voltage generated by the motor turned by the propeller caused a protective shutdown of the motor's inverter.